Jeaniel87/E-Commerce-Profitability-Analysis/README.md

 **2. Business Metrics and KPI development**

-- Run SQL aggregation functions (sum, AVG, Count, Case statement) to compute actionable insights that can help the BrightCard online retail store.
+- Run SQL aggregation functions (sum, AVG, Count) to compute actionable insights that can help the BrightCard online retail store.

 ## Results